paul-bennett/juggle/src/main/resources/README.md

 > **Note: Reference widening conversion**
 >
-> Here we see an example of a Reference Widening converion: `FileInputStream`
+> Here we see an example of a Reference Widening conversion: `FileInputStream`
 > and `StringBufferInputStream` are both descendant classes of `InputStream`,
 > so objects of those first two types can be assigned to a variable of the
 > latter type.